North Stradbroke Island is an Australian island in the state of Queensland and just some 30 km from the capital, Brisbane.

 THINGS TO DO

-Things to do whilst on Stradbroke Island include 4WD on the beach and inland tracks, diving, golf, sailing, swimming, surfing at the famous Cylinder Beach, sea kayaking, fishing, bird watching, yoga, picnics and BBQs.
+There are many things to do whilst on Stradbroke Island, including beach and inland tracks, diving, golf, sailing, swimming, surfing, sea kayaking, fishing, bird watching, yoga, picnics and more.

-There are gorgeous coastal walks from Main Beach, the Gorge Walk, and continuing onto Frenchmans, Deadmans and Cylinder Beach.
+There are gorgeous coastal walks from the Main Beach, Gorge Walk, Frenchmans Beach, Deadmans Beach and not forgetting Cylinder Beach.

-Tours are available also - take your pick between Kayaking, 4WD tours, diving, and sandboarding to name a few.
+Many tours are available - Take your pick from Kayaking, 4WD tours, diving excursions and sand boarding to name just a few.

-There are a couple of great gift shops on the island and several restaurants and eateries within walking distance of Samarinda.
+There are great gift shops on the island and several restaurants and eateries, all within walking distance of Samarinda.